Ovw-lang/Proxmox-HomeAsssistant-installation/README.md

 4. Mini Graph Card ```https://github.com/kalkih/mini-graph-card```

 <a name="backup"></a>
-## Backup VMs to Synology regulary
+## Home Assistant automatic backups to Synology

 ### Synology
 1. Create a shared folder in Synology.